MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 Here we provide our troubleshooting guide for monitoring Python applications on Azure App Services using autoinstrumentation.

-### Duplicate telemetry
+#### Duplicate telemetry

-You should only use autoinstrumentation on App Service if you aren't using manual instrumentation of OpenTelemetry in your code, such as the [Azure Monitor OpenTelemetry Distro](./opentelemetry-enable.md?tabs=python) or the [Azure Monitor OpenTelemetry Exporter][azure_monitor_opentelemetry_exporter].
+You should only use autoinstrumentation on App Service if you aren't using manual instrumentation of OpenTelemetry in your code, such as the [Azure Monitor OpenTelemetry Distro](./opentelemetry-enable.md?tabs=python) or the [Azure Monitor OpenTelemetry Exporter](/python/api/overview/azure/monitor-opentelemetry-exporter-readme).
 Using autoinstrumentation on top of the manual instrumentation could cause duplicate telemetry and increase your cost.
 In order to use App Service OpenTelemetry autoinstrumentation, first remove manual instrumentation of OpenTelemetry from your code.

-### Missing telemetry
+#### Missing telemetry

 If you're missing telemetry, follow these steps to confirm that autoinstrumentation is enabled correctly.

-#### Step 1: Check the Application Insights blade on your App Service resource
+##### Step 1: Check the Application Insights blade on your App Service resource

 Confirm that autoinstrumentation is enabled in the Application Insights blade on your App Service Resource:

 :::image type="content"source="./media/azure-web-apps/enable.png" alt-text="Screenshot of Application Insights tab with enable selected." lightbox="./media/azure-web-apps/enable.png":::

-#### Step 2: Confirm that your App Settings are correct
+##### Step 2: Confirm that your App Settings are correct

 Confirm that the `ApplicationInsightsAgent_EXTENSION_VERSION` app setting is set to a value of `~3` and that your `APPLICATIONINSIGHTS_CONNECTION_STRING` points to the appropriate Application Insights resource.

 :::image type="content"source="./media/azure-web-apps-python/application-settings-python.png" alt-text="Screenshot of App Service Application Settings with available Application Insights settings." lightbox="./media/azure-web-apps-python/application-settings-python.png":::

-#### Step 3: Check autoinstrumentation diagnostics and status logs
+##### Step 3: Check autoinstrumentation diagnostics and status logs
 Navigate to */var/log/applicationinsights/* and open status_*.json.

 Confirm that `AgentInitializedSuccessfully` is set to true and `IKey` to have a valid iKey.